Homily (Reflection) for the Memorial of Saint Leo the Great, Pp.D., (10th November, 2017) on the Gospel and the Memorial

 Jesus taught His disciples in today’s gospel using the parable of the dishonest manager.
 In this parable, a rich man consequent upon reports of how his manager squandered his money called him and said to him, “What is this that I hear about you?
 Give me an accounting of your management, because you cannot be my manager any longer.”
 The manager reduced the debts of his master’s debtors so as to have people to welcome him when dismissed.

 We all are God’s creatures.
 He has assigned each of us to our different tasks.
 Hence, the Psalmist wrote, “...the LORD is God!
 It is he that made us, and we are his; we are his people, and the sheep of his pasture” (Ps 100:3).
-Just like the rich man demanded of his manager in today’s gospel, each of us must one day be called to give account of his/her life to God, our Master, cf. Rom 14:12; Heb 10:30; 1Pt 4:5.
+Just like the rich man demanded of his manager in today’s gospel to give account, each of us must one day be called to give account of his/her life to God, our Master, cf. Rom 14:12; Heb 10:30; 1Pt 4:5.

 Bible Reading: Ps 103:1-22.